ReactiveX/rxjs/doc/writing-marble-tests.md

 ### Ergonomic defaults for `hot` and `cold`

-In both `hot` and `cold` methods, value charecters specified in marble diagrams are emitted as strings unless a `values` argument is passed to the method.
+In both `hot` and `cold` methods, value characters specified in marble diagrams are emitted as strings unless a `values` argument is passed to the method.
 Therefor:

 `hot('--a--b')` will emit `"a"` and `"b"` whereas